e-sim-python/scripts/README.md

 (As far as we know, no one has ever been punished for using those scripts.
 However, the use is at your own risk of course.)

+Thise project is open-source, so anyone can check any line and see if it's harmful.
+Everything written is pretty much plain English, so you can see that there arn't any traps, and what each code really does.
+If you still think there is a suspicious line, you can [ask us about it, and warn other users as well](https://github.com/e-sim-python/scripts/issues)

 ### Usage:
 - Download and Install [python 3.6+](https://www.python.org/downloads/) (There should also be an app for android).
 - Download the library as zip file ([Code -> download ZIP](https://github.com/e-sim-python/scripts/archive/master.zip)) and extract it.